gregfoss/ud120-projects/README.md

 I applied Principal Component Analysis when it seemed to work with an algorithm.
 It didn't often work.
 I concluded that there is not much dimensionality in this data and this must be the reason PCA was not having much, and often a negative effect.

 <h3>Various SkLearn Algorithms</h3>
 Following are the results of various tried Machine Learning Algorithms.
-Again, details on how I implemented them are in the <i>Trying Enron with Pandas.ipynb</i>
+Again, details on how I implemented them are in the <i>Trying Enron with Pandas.ipynb</i> Note that the values below are from sklearn.metrics classification_report and do not have the same results as I received from the tester.py provided by Udacity.
 <table style="width:25%">
   <tr><td><b><i>Algorithm</b></i></td><td><b><i>Precision</b></i></td><td><b><i>Recall</b></i></td><td><b><i>F1-score</b></i></td>
       <td><b><i>Support</b></i></td><td><b><i>Cross-Val Accuracy</b></i></td></tr>